traefik-workshops/traefik-azure-arc-jumpstart-drops/README.md

 # traefik-azure-arc-jumpstart-drops

-This repository demonstrates how to create an IaC multi-cluster arc-enabled environemnt.
-This includes the creatiuon of multiple kuberentes arc-enabled clusters.
-And a Traefik application, from Azure Arc marketplace, to manage clusters' ingress, and protect our k8s applications with TLS through automated letsencrypt certificate generation.
+This repository demonstrates how to create an Infrastructure as Code (IaC) multi-cluster Arc-enabled environment using Terraform.
+The deployment includes:

+- Multiple Kubernetes clusters (AKS and k3d) connected to Azure Arc
+- Traefik Proxy deployment from Azure Arc Marketplace
+- Sample microservices application deployment using FluxCD
+- Automated ingress management and TLS certificate generation using Let's Encrypt

+## Architecture

+The deployment is split into four main components:

+1. **Clusters**: AKS and K3D cluster creation and Arc enablement
+2. **Traefik**: Deployment of Traefik Proxy from Azure Arc Marketplace
+3. **Routing**: Sample application deployment with basic HTTP routing
+4. **TLS**: Automatic HTTPS with Let's Encrypt certificates

 ## Prerequisites
 * Clone the Traefik Azure Arc Jumpstart GitHub repository